mcnuggets305/btuibg/README.md

 put "html" into index.html
-put "java to run the code" into index.js put "grid of the calculator" into styels.css
+put "java for the math" into index.js put "grid of the calculator" into styels.css